samtools/htsjdk/README.md

 If you believe you have found a bug or have an issue with the library please:
 1. Search the open and recently closed issues to ensure it has not already been reported;
 1. Then log an issue.

-The project has a [gitter chat room](https://gitter.im/samtools/htsjdk) if you would like to chat with the developers and others involved in the project.

 To receive announcements of releases and other significant project news please subscribe to the [htsjdk-announce](https://groups.google.com/forum/#!forum/htsjdk-announce) google group.